 When can I eat on the 8 hour diet?

-Can I drink after my 8-hour period?
+What can I drink after my 8-hour period?

 The only drinks you should be having outside of the 8 hour period are water, unsweetened coffee or tea.
-Hydration is super important on the 8 hour diet and drinking lots of water has been proven to quell any hunger that you might be experiencing during the first couple of days.
-But reaching for a calorie- or sugar-rich drink is one of the main reasons that people give up on the diet, as they don't see any results.
+Hydration is super important on the 8 hour diet and drinking lots of water has been proven to quell any hunger that you might be experience.

+However, reaching for a calorie- or sugar-rich drink is one of the main reasons that people give up on the diet, as they don't see any results.

-A lot of our favourite drinks have hidden sugars (opens in new tab) in them without our knowledge.
+A lot of our favourite drinks have hidden sugars in them without our knowledge.
 For example, we may think that Diet Coke doesn't have sugar or calories in it so it makes the perfect drink for this diet.
-But Diet Coke is just one of the many diet drinks that contains artificial sweeteners (opens in new tab), which can disrupt weight loss in other ways.
+But Diet Coke is just one of the many diet drinks that contains artificial sweeteners, which can disrupt weight loss in other ways.

 Is the 8 Hour Diet healthy?

+Author of The 8-Hour Diet David Zinczenko claims his 8-hour weight loss plan has loads of health benefits.
 Apart from the obvious one of losing weight, fasting a few times a week have been proven to regulate insulin levels, therefore protecting against diabetes, not to mention cancer, and dementia.

 New research has also show that fasting for a certain period of the day can speed up cell recycling and regeneration, which means you're less likely to get ill, and it has linked periodic fasting to lower risks of heart disease, diabetes, and ageing.